 6 - Is there a time frame for the initiation of preeclampsia?

 There are few cases when preeclampsia begins before the 20th week of pregnancy.
 However, this is rare.
-At or near term, most preeclampsia occurs (37 weeks gestation).
+At or near term, most preeclampsia occurs (at 37 weeks gestation).
 Postpartum preeclampsia, which often develops within the first few days to a week following delivery, is another kind of preeclampsia that can occur after delivery.

 7 - Is it possible for the signs of preeclampsia to appear suddenly?